9999years/new.becca.ooo/content/test.md

 +++
 title="markup test page"
+description="a page to demonstrate markup and take advantage of all the features of markdown"
 +++

 i don't ever actually use six titles. but here's a test page so i can figure out what theyd look like if i did. nothing differentiates titles 3--6. solution: don't use them.

+text from [lipsum.com]

 # 1: title